Idaho Falls Idaho Temple

 Beginning Monday, March 16, 2015, through October 2016, the Idaho Falls Idaho Temple will be closed to accommodate an extensive renovation.
 Following the renovation, the temple will be rededicated.
 Specific rededication information will be provided to Church members in the Idaho Falls Idaho Temple District as the renovation project nears completion.
 The Rexburg Idaho Temple will accommodate members during the closure, including those desiring to receive their own ordinances.

 A major focus of the renovation will be to bring the historic temple up to code.
-Mechanical and electrical systems will be upgraded and structural walls reinforced.
+Structural walls will be reinforced, and mechanical and electrical systems will be upgraded including heating and air conditioning equipment, wiring and lighting, elevator system, emergency lights and exit signs, and a new fire suppression system.
 A separate exit will be created for brides and grooms, and a large waiting room added for wedding parties—reducing the size of the current office space.
-In the ordinance rooms, the murals will be restored and the number of seats reduced to increase roominess and improve the room-to-room progression of the temple.
+In the ordinance rooms, the murals will be restored and the number of seats reduced by approximately 35 percent to increase roominess and to improve the room-to-room progression of the temple.
 Finishes and furnishings will be refreshed throughout the temple, and clothing rental and cafeteria services will be retained.
+Landscaping improvements also are planned.

 Standing on the banks of the Snake River, just above the cascading waters for which the city is named, the gleaming white Idaho Falls Idaho Temple serves as a centerpiece to the city.
 Just east of the temple is a gorgeous waterfall feature and public visitors' center featuring films, displays, multimedia presentations, and an awe-inspiring reproduction of Thorvaldsen's Christus statue.